kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 - Build the release by spinning up VM locally with Vagrant.
 - Build the release in a build server in the cloud.

-I previously used [Vagrant][0] and [Ansible][1] to build my Phoenix releases.
-I setup a Ubuntu VM with Vagrant and have Ansible script that provision the VM and build the release in the VM locally.
+I previously setup a Ubuntu VM with Vagrant and have Ansible script that provision the VM and build the release in the VM locally.
+This approach have more dependencies.
+You'll need to undetsand and install both Vagrant and Ansible to make this happen.

-However, it's requires a breadth of knowledge _(in Ansible and a bit of Vagrant)_ to make this happen.

 ### With Docker
-With Docker, **all you need to learn is about Docker**.
+With Docker, **all you need is to learn and install Docker**.

 After getting familiar with Docker, I experiment with building Elixir release with Docker, which turns out to be fairly simple, thanks to